 Ichigo is a Japanese word that means “strawberry” in English.
 What’s unique about these strawberries is their wonderful taste and smell.

-The most common dessert that features ichigo is ichigo mochi, which also makes for a fantastic sweet treat during the spring.
+The most common dessert that features Ichigo is ichigo mochi, which also makes for a fantastic sweet treat during the spring.
 And similar to most sweet mochis, this Japanese snack will taste even better if served with some green tea.

 I also highly appreciate the great taste of Ichigo.
 These fruits are super sugary and juicy.
 No wonder why their costs are so high, even in their hometown Japan.